Radio Spectral Energy Distribution of Low-$z$ Metal Poor Extreme Starburst Galaxies: Novel insights on the escape of ionizing photons: Results

-From Figure \ref{fig: hbeta flux comparison} (left-axis), we find that many sources in our sample show evidence of dust attenuation at optical wavelengths.
+\revtext{From Figure \ref{fig: hbeta flux comparison} (left-axis), we find that many sources in our sample show evidence of dust attenuation at optical wavelengths (e.g., in \bbten{}, \bbthirteen{} and J0159+0751).
 It is intriguing to find the presence of dust in such low-mass and low-metallicity systems.
-We notice that despite the dust-correction from the Balmer decrement to the \hbeta{} line, it is possible that some ionizing radiation emitted by the galaxy is missing from the Balmer lines (e.g., in J1032+4914 and J1355+4651).
-In the case of J1032+4914 and J1355+4651, which have \ebv{} values close to zero and thus also have a negligible dust correction to the \hbeta{} line, yet they show evidence for such a missing emission using the radio-derived \hbetaradio{}.
-The amount of ionizing emission missed in these objects is generally small, between $\sim 20 - 30\%$.
-However in J1355+4651, as described in Section \ref{sec: radio-sed}, it is possible that there is a higher amount of non-thermal emission which is difficult to account for due to non-detections below $10$ GHz.
-This can reduce the \hbetaradio{} thus making it compatible with the dust-corrected \hbeta{} line flux.
-In some cases, for example, in \bbten{}, J0820 + 5431 and J0811 + 4730, there is apparently a large fraction of ionizing emission missing from the Balmer lines.
-As shown in Section \ref{sec: radio-sed}, \bbten{} has a large fraction of non-thermal emission and thus the true \hbetaradio{} is lower than our estimated value.
-Moreover, \bbten{} has an extended structure, thus we could be missing some \hbeta{} flux from the SDSS spectrum.
-Both these effects could reduce the fraction of missing ionizing emission in the Balmer lines than our estimate.
-In J0820+5431 and J0811+4730 due to non-detections in the RC emission, we can only present a lower limit on the total dust extinction in the \hbeta{} line.
+For J1032+4919 and J1355+4651 this ratio is consistent with 1 within the uncertainities thus suggesting a lack of dust attenuation in these systems.
+We notice from the right-axis in Figure \ref{fig: hbeta flux comparison} that after dust-correction from the Balmer decrement to the \hbeta{} line, the flux density is consistent with \hbetaradio{} for these sources.
+This suggests that there is no ionizing radiation being missed in the Balmer lines.
+For \bbten{} despite the dust-correction from the Balmer decrement to the \hbeta{} line, it is possible that some ionizing radiation emitted by the galaxy is missing from the Balmer lines.
+However, \bbten{} has an extended structure, thus we could be missing some \hbeta{} flux from the SDSS spectrum.
+This can reduce the fraction of missing ionizing emission in the Balmer lines than our estimate.
 J0159+0751 has the highest \ebv{} value in our sample and the ratio between the observed \hbeta{} and \hbetaradio{} flux is also relatively low.
-Contrary to other sources, both J0159+0751 and \bbthirteen{} have \hbetaradio{} consistent with that derived using the dust-corrected \hbeta{} line within the uncertainties (see Figure \ref{fig: hbeta flux comparison}).
+Notably, after dust-correcting the \hbeta{} line, the flux density is higher than \hbetaradio{}, however this discrepancy is only weakly significant within the current uncertainties.
+Future high-sensitivity and high-frequency observations will be essential to unambiguously confirm the presence of dust in these systems.}

-Overall, we observe a large variation in the dust properties of \xsfg{s} with evidence for a small fraction of the ionizing radiation emitted by the galaxy missed in the Balmer lines.
+\revtext{Overall, by comparing the independently derived thermal flux density using radio data alone with the dust uncorrected and corrected \hbeta{} flux density we find evidence for the presence of dust in a few \xsfg{s} despite being very low-mass and extremely metal-poor systems.}